-The quality of the new cameras is superb.
-While the sensors are the same for the wide and telephoto as we've seen previously on the iPhone XS, the new ultra-wide lens allows you to get much more of the picture in – it's the thing that really sets the cameras apart from the standard iPhone 11.
+The quality of the cameras is superb.
+While the sensors are the same for the wide and telephoto as we've seen previously on the iPhone XS, the ultra-wide lens allows you to get much more of the picture in – it's the thing that really sets the cameras apart from the standard iPhone 11.

-The camera app has been adapted to show you at all times what you could be snapping if you switch to the new lens – and, like the ability to change from wide to zoom previously, the experience is now opened up to include the ultra-wide, too.
+The camera app has been adapted to show you at all times what you could be snapping if you switch to the ultra-wide lens – and, like the ability to change from wide to zoom previously, the experience is opened up to include the ultra-wide, too.
 One of the nicer upshots is that Portrait mode no longer has to be so in-your-face close.

 Pictures are sharp and crisp with plenty of detail.
 It really is much, much better than the iPhone XS and iPhones that have come before it.

-Apple has also introduced Night Mode, presumably in response to the successes Google has had with its Night Sight feature, and the system works using software smarts to understand you are taking a picture at night and tries to compensate accordingly.
+Apple also introduced Night Mode, presumably in response to the successes Google has with its Night Sight feature, and the system works using software smarts to understand you are taking a picture at night and tries to compensate accordingly.

-Numerous tests show that If you can stand still, photograph something that isn't moving too much and have at least some light present – it won't work in complete darkness, but then no camera will – then you'll be more than happy with the results.
+Numerous tests show that if you can stand still, photograph something that isn't moving too much and have at least some light present – it won't work in complete darkness, but then no camera will – then you'll be more than happy with the results.